Quick tasks for getting started with compliance in Microsoft Purview

 However, retention labels, when used with records management, provide many more management options to support documents and emails at the item level.
 This level of data management is well-suited to high-value items for business, legal, or regulatory record-keeping requirements.
 For more information, see Get started with records management.

 Identify and define sensitive information types

 Define sensitive information types based on the pattern contained in information in your organization's data.
 Use built-in sensitive information types help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
-Or create your own custom sensitivity information types specific to your organization.
+Or, create custom sensitive information types specific to your organization.

-For step-by-step guidance to define custom sensitive information types, see Create a custom sensitive information type in the Security & Compliance Center.
+For step-by-step guidance to define custom sensitive information types, see Create custom sensitive information types in the Microsoft Purview compliance portal

 Prevent data loss

 Microsoft Purview Data Loss Prevention (DLP) policies allow you to identify, monitor, and automatically protect sensitive information across your Microsoft 365 organization.
 Use DLP policies to identify sensitive items across Microsoft services, prevent the accidental sharing of sensitive items, and help users learn how to stay compliant without interrupting their workflow.

 For step-by-step guidance to configure DLP policies, Create and Deploy data loss prevention policies.
 For data loss management licensing information, see Microsoft 365 licensing guidance for security & compliance.